 (C) Other suitable multiconductor cable.

-Conductors shall also be so located or guarded as to protect them from physical damage.
+You must also locate or guard conductors so as to protect them from physical damage.
 Multiconductor portable cable may supply mobile equipment.
-An equipment grounding conductor shall be run with circuit conductors inside the metal raceway or inside the multiconductor cable jacket.
+An equipment grounding conductor must be run with circuit conductors inside the metal raceway or inside the multiconductor cable jacket.
 The equipment grounding conductor may be insulated or bare.

 (iii) Guarding live parts.
-Bare terminals of transformers, switches, motor controllers, and other equipment shall be enclosed to prevent accidental contact with energized parts.
-Enclosures for use in tunnels shall be drip-proof, weatherproof, or submersible as required by the environmental conditions.
+Bare terminals of transformers, switches, motor controllers, and other equipment must be enclosed to prevent accidental contact with energized parts.
+Enclosures for use in tunnels must be drip-proof, weatherproof, or submersible as required by the environmental conditions.

 (iv) Disconnecting means.
-A disconnecting means that simultaneously opens all ungrounded conductors shall be installed at each transformer or motor location.
+You must install a disconnecting means that simultaneously opens all ungrounded conductors at each transformer or motor location.

 (2) Class 1, Class 2, and Class 3 remote control, signaling, and power-limited circuits.